webcomponents/custom-elements-manifest/README.md

 - [api-viewer](https://github.com/web-padawan/api-viewer-element) Displays public api & playground for your web component
 - [@open-wc/demoing-storybook knobs for storybook](https://open-wc.org/demoing-storybook/?path=/docs/decorators-withwebcomponentknobs--example-output) Automatically generates knobs for web components in your storybook
 - [Open Web Components Catalog](https://github.com/open-wc/catalog) WIP Catalog of web components where you get added automatically if you have a `custom-element.json`

+#### Playground

+If you are looking for a way to find out how your code will be represented in `custom-elements.json` you can can visit the [playground of web-component-analyzer](https://runem.github.io/web-component-analyzer/?format=json).
+Paste you web component code in and see which data currently can get extracted automatically.